Anareony/Toxin/README.md

 1. Responsive for room details and search room.
 2. Custom dropdown.
 3. BEM and semantics refactoring.
-4. Change direction for pictures.
+4. Change directions for pictures.